TimSimpson/RetroArcher/README.md

 RetroArcher uses two types of JSON files for configuration:

-* A file for RetroArch configs, ie which core to use for which system, and stuff like that.
+* A file for defining RetroArch configurations on the computer you're currently using.
+This has info such as the path to the various playlists files, which cores you prefer to use for each system, and stuff like that.
-* A game lists file which is turned into a play list.
+* A list of all games which can be transformed into a RetroArch play list.
+If you have a shared library of games this file can also be the same between machines.

-Example:
+You then invoke it like this:

-    pipenv run retroarcher --games ~/games/games.json --settings ~/retroarcher-settings/laptop/settings.json
+    poetry run retroarcher --games ~/games/games.json --settings ~/retroarcher-settings/laptop/settings.json

 ## Settings File